Mercedes' Wolff names Formula One return to China 'important moment'

 "This can often be just as important as the product itself when making a purchase decision."

+Ferrari said it sold its first car in China in 1993, the F1 race in Shanghai made its debut in 2004, and Wolff said that the sport has continued to grow since the last race there in 2019.

+"We have expanded into new markets, further growing our audience and attracting a new generation of fans.
+This growth has continued in China and the return of the Chinese Grand Prix will help fuel this progress," Wolff said.

-China will see the first weekend including a sprint race this season, with a tweaked format.
-The sprint result no longer determines the grand prix grid as a qualifying session for the race has been added after the sprint.
+China will see the first weekend including a sprint race this season, with a tweaked format, with sprint race results no longer determining the grand prix grid.

+Practice and sprint qualifying are on Friday, the sprint race and a new grand prix qualifying Saturday, and the Chinese GP on Sunday.

+Verstappen enters the race 13 points ahead of team-mate Sergio Perez, having won three of the first four season races.
+His best Shanghai result to date is third place in 2017.